computablee/DotMP/README.md

 ```sh
 make docs
 ```
-This will generate documentation in the root of the project under the `OpenMP.NET.Docs` directory in both LaTeX and HTML formats.
+This will generate documentation in the root of the project under the `docs` directory in both LaTeX and HTML formats.

 ## Supported Constructs